Corneal Collagen Cross Linking In Myrtle Beach, South Carolina

 Enjoy Better Vision

 Scleral lenses also provide unparalleled visual acuity by shielding the damaged cornea with a perfect optical surface.
 Its larger design means the lens is firmly in place, which further enhances vision when compared to traditional lenses.
 Due to their size and shape, scleral lenses provide greater durability, easier handling and a lower risk for complications.
-Carolina Forest Family Eyecare's Scleral Lens and Keratoconus Center has a wide range of custom scleral contact solutions that can work for you.
+If you are interested in scleral lenses, our eye doctor at the Carolina Forest Family Eyecare's Scleral Lens and Keratoconus Center can help.

 Although radiation caused by UV light can be harmful to one’s health, the amount of UV applied during the CXL procedure does not reach dangerous levels.
 According to The National Center for Biotechnology Information, a wavelength of 360–370 nm with an accumulated irradiance of 5.4 J/cm2 ensures that the exposure of all structures is below harmful levels.